cds-snc/covid-alert-data/README.md

 ## Context and Limitations

  * This repository includes data from the [three data sources listed above](https://github.com/cds-snc/covid-alert-data#data-sources).
- * Due to COVID Alert’s [privacy-preserving design](https://github.com/cds-snc/covid-alert-documentation/blob/main/COVIDAlertPrivacyAssessment.md#5-how-does-the-covid-alert-app-work), in-app metrics are collected in aggregate, meaning that (a) in-app metrics are estimates, and (b) data cannot be connected to specific devices.
+ * **Due to COVID Alert’s [privacy-preserving design](https://github.com/cds-snc/covid-alert-documentation/blob/main/COVIDAlertPrivacyAssessment.md#5-how-does-the-covid-alert-app-work), in-app metrics are collected in aggregate,** meaning that (a) in-app metrics are estimates, and (b) data cannot be connected to specific devices.
 It is not possible to comment on changes in the behaviour of specific devices or sets of devices.
 No other information is available directly from the app or exposure notification framework.
- * In-app metrics data should be considered a subset of the overall number of COVID Alert users.
+ * **In-app metrics data should be considered a subset of the overall number of COVID Alert users**.
 Data originating from in-app metrics represents COVID Alert users that are running a version of the app that includes the in-app metrics feature, and whose devices are successfully performing background checks.
- * In-app metrics data is only available as of February 25, 2021, when metrics were launched with a new version of the app.
+ * **In-app metrics data is only available as of February 25, 2021, when metrics were launched with a new version of the app**.
 Additional fixes were also made throughout the following months.
 Server-side metrics data are available as of October 3, 2020.
 Prior to the addition of server and in-app metrics, only App Store download metrics were available.
- * Start dates for CSV files in this repository vary, based on when technical improvements or fixes were published for specific metrics.
+ * **Start dates for CSV files in this repository vary**, based on when technical improvements or fixes were published for specific metrics.
- * In-app metrics data does not necessarily appear on GitHub on the date it is collected.
-As a result, historic data may change over time.
+ * **In-app metrics data does not necessarily appear on GitHub on the date it is collected.** As a result, historic data may change over time.
 This is because a device needs to be connected to data or Wi-Fi to send metrics data to the server.
 If a phone is disconnected from data or Wi-Fi, and then reconnects, the app may send metric information for the days it was offline.
  * Notable jumps or reductions in data counts for certain metrics (for example OTKs or notifications) on specific dates may be attributed to technical changes with the data.
    * See the [Changelog](https://github.com/cds-snc/covid-alert-data#changelog) below for details on app or repository changes that may be reflected in the data.
    * **If you have a question about the data please file an issue in the [GitHub issue tracker](https://github.com/cds-snc/covid-alert-data/issues/new).**
  * Data for the number of OTKs claimed on the server (the server-side otk_claimed metric) and the number of OTKs entered into the app (the in-app otk metric) are not equal.
 This is expected, and is due to some users still running versions of COVID Alert that predate the metrics feature.
 Users with older versions of COVID Alert can still successfully enter OTKs into their phones in the case of a positive diagnosis, which will increase the server-side otk_claimed metric, but not the in-app otk metric.
  * The "one-time keys entered" total [listed on Canada.ca](https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/covid-alert.html#a6), which originates from server-side OTK data, is slightly higher than the server-side otk_claimed data in the metrics data repository.
 This is expected, and is due to server-side metric logging by date being rolled out several months after the app was launched, in early October 3, 2020.
- * COVID Alert is one part of Canada’s COVID-19 response.
+ * **COVID Alert is one part of Canada’s COVID-19 response.**
    * For broader social and public health data, see the [Public Health Agency of Canada’s COVID-19 data visualization website](https://health-infobase.canada.ca/covid-19/), which includes source data in CSV format, or provincial and territorial public health websites.
    * For data on mobile phone adoption in Canada, see Statistics Canada’s [2018 data on smartphone use](https://health-infobase.canada.ca/covid-19/).